Karthick333031/gmailreader/README.md

 # gmailreader
 Reads gmail automatically and stores it in a mysql database for analysis later This is a very simple wrapper on top of gmail python package [ which internally wraps email package! ].
-For mobile notifications, pushbullet is used
+For mobile notifications, pushbullet is used.

 ## Use case
 I had to analyze lot of feedbacks mailed.
-Volume of mails were high and to ensure I don't anything, I wrote this simple wrapper
+Volume of mails were high and to ensure I don't miss anything, I wrote this simple wrapper.

-I intend to use NLTK on top of the subject/content/emails collected to understand the themes and sentiments associated with the feedback emails
+I intend to use NLTK on top of the subject/content/emails collected to understand the themes and sentiments associated with the feedback emails.

 ## References
 1. http://www.voidynullness.net/blog/2013/07/25/gmail-email-with-python-via-imap/